Helpful Links & Nonprofits

 Colorado Legal Services

-Colorado Legal Services (CLS) is a nonprofit statewide law firm.
-Their mission is to provide meaningful access to high quality civil legal services in the pursuit of justice for as many low-income persons and members of vulnerable populations throughout Colorado as possible.
-There is no cost for their services.
+Colorado Legal Services is a nonprofit statewide law firm.
+Our mission is to provide meaningful access to high quality civil legal services in the pursuit of justice for as many low-income persons and members of vulnerable populations throughout Colorado as possible.
+There is no cost for our services.
 CLS aims to provide meaningful access to basic necessities such as housing, freedom from violence, and access to public benefits including healthcare.
-CLS provides advice, brief services, and full representation the following areas: Civil protection orders based on domestic violence or elder abuse, allocation of parental responsibilities actions (custody), dissolution of marriage actions (divorce), forcible entry and detainer actions (eviction), debt collection defense, basic estate planning, appeal of denial of public benefits, tax law, special education law, foreclosure defense, obtaining a state ID.
-Please visit their website for legal information, information about Colorado Legal Services, and to apply for assistance.
+CLS provides advice, brief services, and full representation the following areas: Civil protection orders based on domestic violence or elder abuse, Allocation of parental responsibilities actions (custody), Dissolution of marriage actions (divorce), Forcible entry and detainer actions (eviction), Debt collection defense, Basic estate planning, Appeal of denial of public benefits and overpayments, Tax law, Special education law, Foreclosure defense, Obtaining a state ID.
+Please visit our website for legal information, information about Colorado Legal Services, and to apply for assistance.

 You may also call (719) 471-0380 to apply by phone.